mzehnder11/mzehnder11/README.md

 - 👋 I’m @mzehnder11
 - 📌 I’m from Solothurn, Switzerland.
 - 👀 I’m interested in WebDesign and Highdiving.
-- 🌱 I’m currently learning HTML and JavaScript and Photoshop.
+- 🌱 I am currently learning HTML and JavaScript and a little Python.
 - 📫 I can be reached via malik.zehnder1@gmail.com.

 <!---